jbock-java/jbock/README.md

 </code></pre>

 Being invoked without any parameters is something we should be expecting.
-Instead of a stacktrace, we could use the opportunity to show a summmary of our command line options.
+Instead of a stacktrace, we could use the opportunity to print a summmary of our command line options.
 Let's see how to do this with jbock.

 We start by defining an abstract class `Args`,